Tornado-techie/Aquabeacon/README.md

 ```

 Edit the `.env` files with your configuration.
 For local development with Docker, the default values should work.

+🔒 **Important**: Replace all placeholder values with your actual credentials:
+- MongoDB Atlas connection string
+- JWT secrets (must be at least 32 characters)
+- API keys for external services

 ### 3. Start with Docker Compose (Recommended)